 3. Invite Guests

 The best part is that joining as a guest is effortless.
-Guests do not need to make any accounts, no downloads, no browser extensions, nothing.
-They just click on the link and enable access to the microphone and camera and join your meeting.
+Guests don't need to make any accounts or download anything.
+They just accept your invitation via web browser, enable access to their microphone and camera and that's it.

 That's it.
-Melon is the perfect alternative to Zoom for a private simple meeting.
+Melon is the perfect alternative to Zoom for a private meeting.